cnsegura/ignite2019/story1/story1.md

 - In the `integration accounts` pane you can then login using the following credentials:

-  - Username: TBD
+  - Username: labuser@igndemo.onmicrosft.com
-  - Password: TBD
+  - Password: L@b4Ign!te!

 - Once logged in, return to the explorer view by selecting the explorer charm